 Tiananmen Square (literally "Square of the Gate of Heavenly Peace") is one of the largest public squares in the world.
-It lies at the center of the historical north-south axis that runs through the Temple of Heaven and the Forbidden City.
-The Square is in front of the Forbidden City and has a number of sights of its own, including the Monument to the People's Heroes, the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao Zedong.
-The history, cultural, and political significance of the square makes it a must-visit sight in Beijing.
+It lies at the center of Beijing's historical north-south axis that runs through the Temple of Heaven and the Forbidden City.
+The square is in front of the Forbidden City and has a number of sights of its own, including the Monument to the People's Heroes, the Great Hall of the People, the National Museum of China, and the Mausoleum of Mao Zedong.
+The historical, cultural, and political significance of the square makes it a must-visit sight in Beijing.

 Located at the very center of downtown Beijing, Tiananmen Square can be reached on Subway line 1 via Tiananmen East and Tiananmen West stations.